gustavocelani/ctf_walkthrough/017-HackNos_OS_Hax/README.md

 ### Flag #2

-The `passw@45` is not a passwrd.
-It is a endpoint listable directory.
+The `passw@45` is not a password.
+It is a listable endpoint directory.
 ```
 http://192.168.1.115/passw@45
 ```